netboxlabs/console-docs/docs/Administration Console/azure-group-mapping.md

 ## How Do I Get it Set Up?
 Simply provide us with your requirements in terms of object IDs and NetBox groups and we will take care of the rest.

-If you have any questions about Group Mapping for Azure AD Single Sign-on (SSO), please raise a support ticket by emailing the [NetBox Labs Support Team](mailto:support@netboxlabs.com).
+If you have any questions about Group Mapping for Azure AD Single Sign-On (SSO), please raise a support ticket by emailing the [NetBox Labs Support Team](mailto:support@netboxlabs.com).